wlockwood/lits/Modules.md

 * TechQuality: float - Technical quality of picture
 * SubjectiveQuality: float - Aesthetic quality of picture
 * ~~QueryDatabase -> None - Get this file's data from the database.~~ Don't do this, initiate from the DAL
+* ?
+FromDatabaseRow -> Image - Create an image from a database row
 * SaveTags -> bool - Write current data that should be in tags to disk.
     * This makes more sense to do from the image because the image needs to control how its tags are written
 * EXIF fields: Date taken, exposure, lens, location if any